nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/registering-your-nuxeo-instance.md

   3. Store the CTID in a file that you can use from another computer that can connect to the Internet.

 2. From an Internet-connected computer:

     1. Go to the [Nuxeo Online Services portal](https://connect.nuxeo.com).
     2. Click on the `My Applications` tab
     3. Click on the application name for which you want to register your Nuxeo Platform to access its settings.
     4. Click on the `Instances` tab
     5. Click on the `Register Instance` button
-    6. Fill in the registration form and submit it.
+    6. Fill in the registration form and submit it.</br>
         The instance is registered.
     7. Copy the identifier (CLID) from the instance you just registered.

 3. On the offline server:
-    1. In nuxeoctl, paste the identifier (CLID) from Nuxeo Online Services and confirm registration.
+    1. In nuxeoctl, paste the identifier (CLID) from Nuxeo Online Services and confirm registration.</br>
         The registration is approved and the registration summary is displayed.
 You can now use hotfixes on this instance for the duration of your subscription.

-### Registering Offline through the Admin Tab
+### Registering Offline Through the Admin Tab

 {{{multiexcerpt 'requires-jsf-ui' page='registering-your-nuxeo-instance'}}}